Subscribe to updates

 Missing Children Report

-Donna Kitchen, Team Manager for Adolescent Safety Development, presented a report on missing children activity between 1 April 2023 and 31 December 2023.
+Lauren Stephenson and Donna Kitchen from the Adolescent Safety Development Team presented a report on missing children activity between April and December 2023.
 A new system has been introduced to improve the reporting of missing children.
-Return Home Interviews identified the top five risk factors as concerns with family/friends contact, drugs, criminality, alcohol misuse, and child sexual exploitation.
-The data showed a significant increase in repeat missing episodes for CLA, with the ten most frequently missing children accounting for over three-quarters of all reported episodes.
-The most common age for young people to go missing was 16-17 years old.
-The report highlighted an over-representation of Black or Black British children among those going missing.
-The panel requested an annual report detailing the impact of actions taken to reduce missing episodes, a breakdown of persistently missing children, and a risk rating for missing children.
+Return Home Interviews indicated that the top five risk factors were concerns with family/friends contact, drugs, criminality, alcohol misuse, and child sexual exploitation.
+The report highlighted a significant increase in repeat missing episodes, with the ten most frequently missing children accounting for 77% of all reported episodes.
+The common age for young people going missing was 16-17 years old.
+The panel requested an annual report detailing actions taken to reduce missing episodes and a breakdown of persistently missing children.

 Virtual School Performance Update

-Mellina Williamson-Taylor, Headteacher of the Harrow Virtual School, provided an update on the school's performance.
-In the Autumn Term 2023, 70% of statutory school-aged pupils had an attendance of 90% or better, with 19% achieving 100% attendance.
-Persistent absence affected 30% of pupils, with 65% of these being male.
-The number of pupils with suspensions was 5%, and no child had been permanently excluded.
+Mellina Williamson-Taylor, Headteacher of the Harrow Virtual School, presented an update on the school's performance.
+Attendance for statutory school-aged pupils in Autumn 2023 showed 70% with 90% or better attendance, and 19% with 100% attendance.
+30% of pupils were persistently absent, with a higher proportion being male.
+The number of pupils with at least one suspension had reduced to 5%, which is below the England average.
+No child had been permanently excluded.
 Performance at Key Stage 4 showed improvement, with 77% of students receiving GCSE passes (Grades 1-9), an increase from the previous year.
-The number of students achieving a good GCSE pass in both English and Maths also increased by 6%.
-The Virtual School continues to support students in education, employment, or training (EET) and provides resources for university students.
-The role of Virtual School Headteachers has been extended to promote the education of children with a social worker and those in kinship care.
+The number of students achieving a good GCSE pass in both English and Maths also increased.

 Update and Performance on Health for Children Looked After